Veterans Administration Claims

 Have you filed your notice of disagreement?

-Mr. Culp is a VA accredited lawyer.
-If you would like Mr. Culp to review your case please contact him for an appointment.
-Before contacting Mr. Culp, please make sure you have your latest denial or most recent decision from the board of veterans appeals or the statement of the case or supplemental statement of the case from the regional office.
+If you would like Mr. Litka or Mr. Culp to review your case please contact them for an appointment.
+Before contacting them please make sure you have your latest denial or most recent decision from the board of veterans appeals or the statement of the case or supplemental statement of the case from the regional office.

 VA Claims Process